Question E 3 - Designated Public Resources On Or Near Project Site - Full EAF (Part 1)

-If agriculture is or has recently taken place, use the county soil survey and the State "County Soil Group Numbers" page to identify highly productive soils in the area.
+If agriculture is or has recently taken place, use the county soil survey and the State's annually updated "agricultural soils" page to identify highly productive soils in the area.

 Note: The terms "Soils of Statewide Importance", "Farmland of Statewide Importance", "Soils of Statewide Significance", and "Farmland of Statewide Significance" are used at various times by different agencies, and sometimes by the same agency in different publications.
 All four of these terms should be recognized to mean the same thing.

-Soil surveys are available free of charge from the local County Soil and Water Conservation District (SWCD) office.
+Soil survey information is available at the local County Soil and Water Conservation District (SWCD) office.
+If the applicant is familiar with soils information, another source to identify and calculate the acreage of highly productive soils is to use the Web Soil Survey (WSS), an online tool operated by the USDA Natural Resources Conservation Service (NRCS).
+Instruction on website navigation are found below.
 These soil surveys list and describe the various soil types (soil map units) found throughout the county, along with their characteristics, and a map showing their location.
-The map is usually overlaid on an aerial photo, helping the applicant find their specific project site location.
+Soil maps are usually overlaid on an aerial photo, helping the applicant find their specific project site location.
 It is likely that the Soil and Water Conservation District can print out a soil map of the project site and assist in identifying highly productive soils.
-Identify all soils that are prime, or farmland of statewide significance, or identified as being in mineral soil groups 1 - 4.
-On the Soil Group Numbers by County page, choose all those soil groups identified as being in 1 to 4 in the far right column titled "Soil Group".
+Identify all soils that are prime farmland, or farmland of statewide Importance or identified as being in mineral soil groups 1 - 4.
+On the specific Counties most recent New York Agricultural Land Classification page, choose all those mineral soil groups identified as being in 1 to 4 in the column titled "Soil Group".

 Check local sources as well because many comprehensive plans, local or county agriculture and farmland protection plans, or open space plans also have information about highly productive soils and agriculture.
 These could be valuable sources of information for this question.